 - You can sense the increase when you deal with groups of records.

 - You may feel a delay when you have to read a sequence of records from a file, depending on the number of records and the number of encrypted fields that the file includes.
 Because it uses some of the system capability to prefetch data when read sequentially, it may seem to be suspended.

-- You should expect a considerable delay when you have to display a sorted portion of data, and the key is an encrypted field.
-The reason is that the operating system sorts the data order by the cipher value.
-(To us human beings, the order appears random).
+- You should expect a considerable delay When you have to display a sorted portion of data, and the key is an encrypted field.
+The reason is that the operating system stores the data order by the cipher value (to us human beings, the order appears random).
 To show the key portion of data in order, it first has to first be decrypted.
 There are convenient methods to change your programs, but the CPU operation effort is still there.

-You might also consider using Tokenization rather than Encryption for these fields. iSecurity/Encryption conveniently provides both these options and allows you to mix them.
+You might also consider using Tokenization rather than Encryption for these fields. iSecurity Field Encryption conveniently provides both these options and allows you to mix them.

 Disk space is another issue.
 While the order and size of fields and even the Level Check of the file remain the same, internally more data is stored, and the disk space demand is higher.
 One reason for this is that the encryption method encrypts blocks.
 If we use the AES 128 encryption algorithm, every field from one to sixteen bytes in length will consume 16 bytes of storage data for its cipher representation.
 On the other hand, longer fields will only require this addition for the last portion of the string.
 In other words, shorter fields consume more overhead storage.